 If this is your first time camping during the winter, this list may help you a lot.
 However, as time goes on, you may find some things that work best for you.
 That is great.
 Do not feel that these

 I understand that everyone’s camping experience is different.
-These tips will just get
+These tips will just get you through most general circumstances.

 Tips on Having a Warm Camping Trip: